9elements/firmware-action/docs/src/firmware-action/offline_usage.md

 # Offline usage

+## Occasionally offline machines

+This approach is useful for example when people travel.
+They run `firmware-action` beforehand to pull the necessary containers and then use this method to work offline.

 `firmware-action` under the hood uses [dagger](https://docs.dagger.io/) / docker.
 As such, the configuration contains entry `sdk_url` which specifies the docker image / container to use.

 ```admonish example